 Scroll down a bit in power options to look for Turn on fast startup option and uncheck this box.

 That’s all.
 Next time you try to mount NTFS partition in Ubuntu, you should not see the NTFS partition is in an unsafe state error.

-Though the tutorial is meant for Ubuntu 14.04, 15.10 etc, the same tutorial should also help all other Linux distributions such as Linux Mint, elementary OS etc.
+Though the tutorial is meant for Ubuntu, the same tutorial should also help all other Linux distributions such as Linux Mint, elementary OS etc.